elne7/shopping-app-with-firebase/README.md

-# localization_perform
+# Shopping-App-with-Firebase

-Considering my last project the `Simple Shopping App`, This Task is a complement for the previous project.
-You can see the shopping app from here: [https://github.com/elne7/Simple-Shopping-App.git]
+A new flutter task to create a shopping app with Firebase Authentication.
+This app will allow users to sign up their accounts then they can log in with their email and password.

-**Features:**
+## **Features:**

-- Displays the app in English and can change it to Arabic.
-- Adding `Drawer` for side options in the home page.
+- User Authentication with Firebase Authentication.
+- User can sign up with email and password.
+- User can log in with email and password.
+- User can log out from the app.

 **Dependencies:**

-- Uses the `EasyLocalization` package to localise the app.
+- Uses the `Firebase_Auth` package to access Firebase Authentication.